-Professor of the Graduate School Division of Biochemistry, Biophysics and Structural Biology
+Professor Emerita of Biochemistry, Biophysics and Structural Biology

 The overall focus of our research is the determination of fundamental principles of catalytic and regulatory mechanism in enzyme-catalyzed reactions.
 Our experimental approach is broadly based and combines kinetic, spectroscopic, stereochemical, and molecular biological techniques.